 So the question arises: How should intellectual property law stop news aggregators from free riding on publications' content?
 The prevailing answers to date have fallen into one of two camps: either amend the Copyright Act to expand copyright protection in news, or rely on hot news misappropriation liability.
 The first option is problematic from a constitutional perspective.
 The Supreme Court has declined to subject copyright legislation to elevated First Amendment scrutiny where "Congress has not altered the traditional contours of copyright protection."
 Yet the Court recently clarified in Golan v.
-Holder that these "traditional contours" include the idea/expression dichotomy and fair use "traditional contours" include the idea/expression dichotomy and fair use "traditional contours" include the idea/expression dichotomy and fair use "traditional contours" include the idea/expression dichotomy and fair use to strict scrutiny.
-The second option, such legislation may in fact be subject to strict scrutiny.
-The second option, meanwhile, is likely unworkable from a practical perspective because hot news protection only gives content originators an exclusive right in the facts that they report for a limited time-as
+Holder that these "traditional contours" include the idea/expression dichotomy and fair use - the very same First Amendment safeguards that aggregation control legislation would threaten.
+For this reason, such legislation may in fact be subject to strict scrutiny.
+The second option, meanwhile, is likely unworkable from a practical perspective because hot news protection only gives content originators an exclusive right in the facts that they report for a limited time - as